Austrian school of economics: Opportunity cost

 The opportunity cost doctrine was first explicitly formulated by the Austrian economist Friedrich von Wieser in the late 19th century.
 Opportunity cost is the cost of any activity measured in terms of the value of the next best alternative foregone (that is not chosen).
 It is the sacrifice related to the second best choice available to someone, or group, who has picked among several mutually exclusive choices.
 Although a more ephemeral scarcity, expectations of the future must also be considered.
-Quantified as time preference, opportunity cost must also be valued with respect to one’s preference for present versus future investments.
+Quantified as time preference, opportunity cost must also be valued with respect to one's preference for present versus future investments.

 Opportunity cost is a key concept in mainstream economics and has been described as expressing "the basic relationship between scarcity and choice".
 The notion of opportunity cost plays a crucial part in ensuring that resources are used efficiently.

 Capital and interest

-The Austrian theory of capital and interest was first developed by Eugen Böhm von Bawerk.
+The Austrian theory of capital and interest was first developed by Eugen von Böhm-Bawerk.
 He stated that interest rates and profits are determined by two factors, namely supply and demand in the market for final goods and time preference.

 Böhm-Bawerk's theory equates capital intensity with the degree of roundaboutness of production processes.
 Böhm-Bawerk also argued that the law of marginal utility necessarily implies the classical law of costs.
-Some Austrian economists therefore entirely reject the notion that interest rates are affected by liquidity preference.
+However, many Austrian economists such as Ludwig von Mises, Israel Kirzner, Ludwig Lachmann, and Jesús Huerta de Soto entirely reject a productivity explanation for interest rates, viewing the average period of production as an unfortunate remnant of damaged classical economic thought on Böhm-Bawerk.